-How To Cast Off Knitting For Total Beginners (Step by Step)
+How To Bind Off Knitting For Total Beginners (Cast Off)

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will learn how to cast off knitting for total beginners (step by step).
+In this post, you will learn how to bind off knitting for total beginners (cast off step by step).

-Once you have learned the knitting basics like how to cast on, knit, and purl you will need to know how to cast off or bind off your work from the needles.
+Once you have learned the knitting basics, such as how to cast on, knit, and purl, you will need to know how to cast off or bind off your work from the needles.

-No matter what you are making, from an easy baby blanket to a complicated sweater, you will need to cast off your work to finish the knitting project.
+No matter what you are making, from an easy baby blanket to a complicated sweater, you must cast off your work to finish the knitting project.

 How to cast off knitting